 I hope I was able to give you just a few ideas when making your shopping lists!
 Thoughtfulness goes a long way when choosing a gift.
 Think twice before purchasing that gift card this year.

 FOR THIS YEAR GIFT PACKING, I have chosen the simplest and the most natural, eco-friendly materials.
 Kraft paper, some foraged greens, and natural jute cord were taken as a basis.
 In my opinion, they always look very harmonious and elaborate.
 If you are a fan of simplicity and minimalism, then perhaps these ideas please you and you will be able to repeat them with ease.

 Greg Birman | Chicago, IL, USA

-I like experimenting with materials and colors.
-One part of my gifts, I have wrapped in pages ripped from Vogue magazines and tied them with a shaggy ribbon ( i like its sloppiness.)
-The other part of presents has got plenty of glitter and ‘snow’ that was paired with craft paper and velvet.
-Remember, it is never too much sparkles for holidays.
+I LIKE EXPERIMENTING WITH MATERIALS AND COLORS.
+One part of my gifts, I have wrapped in pages ripped from Vogue magazines and tied them with a shaggy ribbon (I like its sloppiness.)
+The other part of presents has got plenty of glitters and ‘snow’ that was paired with craft paper and velvet.
+Remember, it is never too many sparkles for holidays.